MichLiang/michliang.github.io/README.md

 <i> Special thanks to
     <a href="/"> raphaelkoh.me </a>
-for mentoring me through the process of making this website!
+for mentoring me throughout the process of making this website!